 Thai Style Coconut Fried Rice

 - 6 tbsp.
-Coconut oil divided into 3, 2 tbsp. parts or 3 tbsp into 3 one part for less calories
+Coconut oil divided into 3, 2 tbsp. parts or 3 tablespoon into 3 one part for less calories

 - 4 Egg whites or just 2 eggs if you prefer

 - 1 tbsp.
 Garlic crushed and or chopped